ceschini/memcached/docs/CLIP/reports/age_race_gender_report1.md

 Based on the prompts created above, and a list of image filepaths, the embeddings for the CLIP model were generated and saved.

 Images were loaded using python Pillow library, later sent to target device (cuda if available) and processed by calling the `clip_model.encode_image()` function, while inside a `with torch.nograd()` statement.
-The resulting embedding was passed along with its corresponding filename to a pandas DataFrame structure, later saved to a pickle file to preserve the embeddings in numpy arrays.
+The resulting embedding was passed along with its corresponding filename to a pandas DataFrame structure, later saved to a *pickle* file to preserve the embeddings in numpy arrays.

 For the text prompts, a JSON file was read and later tokenized by `torch.cat()` and `clip.tokenize()` functions.
-The tokenized inputs were encoded using `clip_model.encode_text()` and normalized while keeping its dimensions, the same process was also applied to the images.
+The tokenized inputs were encoded using `clip_model.encode_text()` and normalized while keeping its dimensions (the same process was also applied to the images).

 ### 3. Evaluate similarities between prompts